najmulhussainnj/Processor-/verification/tests/directed/benchmarks/README.md

 2. make spike
     * This will compile all the benchmarks with syscalls.c defined for spike.
 The executables (\*.riscv files) can be run on spike using "spike --isa=rv32g benchmark.riscv" command.

+3. make regress
+    * This will compile and run all the benchmarks on c-class executable available in the c-class/bin folder.
+The output of the all the benchmarks is captured in the file regression.log

 The above commands will create the outputfiles folder containing the following files for each benchmark: